midas-network/flu-scenario-modeling-hub/README.md

   from 2018-19 to 2024-25.
 Further, see
   [here](https://www.cdc.gov/flu/about/burden/preliminary-in-season-estimates.htm)
   for summary estimates for past seasons.
-- No case target
-- No infection target
-- All targets should be numbers of individuals, rather than rates.

-###### Optional targets

 - Additional incidence target based on ED visits: Weekly reported state-level incident ED visits for influenza